 Just 300 unlucky people in America have xeroderma pigmentosum, and Riley McCoy is one of them.

-The 17-year-old high school student is a "moon child," who has to avoid direct sunlight at all costs.
-Even very brief exposure to the sun can cause blisters,
+The 17-year-old high school student is a “moon child,” who has to avoid direct sunlight at all costs.
+Even very brief exposure to the sun can cause blisters, skin cancer, or internal organ damage.
+Her body is simply missing the antibodies that protect the rest of us from the sun’s rays.

 To live a normal life from day to day, McCoy and her parents have made a lot of changes and sacrifices.
 Their home and car have tinted windows, and Riley wears gloves with a plastic UV-blocking hood from NASA to walk from the parking lot to school.